IBM/create-and-deploy-memcached-operator-using-go/INTRO_TO_OPERATORS.md

 ## Why does Kubernetes need operators?

+Kubernetes needs operators in order to automate tasks which are normally done manually by a SRE.
 <b>TODO</b>

 <!-- Kuberenetes needs operators for stateful deployments.
 This is because we can automate manual tasks such as setting configuration flags,